Mapping Variables¶

 You can remove target field mappings one at a time (Remove a Single Field Mapping) or all at once for all field mappings contained within a node (Remove Multiple Field Mappings).

-Removing a Single Field Mapping¶
+Remove a Single Field Mapping

 Within the editable script area, you can also manually clear the contents of the target field script to remove the entire mapping.

-Removing Multiple Field Mappings¶
+Remove Multiple Field Mappings

 For mappings on hierarchal schemas, options for removing multiple target field mappings are available within a node's actions menu.

-From either mapping mode or script mode, hover over a node name and click the actions menu icon to open the actions menu.
+From either mapping mode or script mode, hover over a node name and click the actions menu icon actions menu to open the actions menu.
 From the menu, select one of these mapping removal options:

-Menu Item | Description |
+Menu Item

-![]() | Remove Loop Node and Mappings removes the loop node definition due to mappings that are direct leaf children associated with the loop node, and removes those mappings.
 Any other mappings within child loop nodes beneath the parent loop node are preserved, and the node retains its loop node definition if at least one grandchild is mapped.
-This action is available only on nodes that have a loop node defined (either manually or by automatic generation). |

-![]() | Remove All Mappings Beneath This Node removes all mappings on fields contained within the node, as well as all mappings on fields contained within child nodes of that node.
 Using this action on a root node removes all mappings in a transformation.
-On selecting this action, a message asks you to confirm that you want to remove mappings. |
+On selecting this action, a message asks you to confirm that you want to remove mappings.

-![]() | Remove All Invalid Mappings removes all invalid mappings on fields contained within the node, as well as all invalid mappings on fields contained within child nodes of that node.
-For more information about invalid mappings, see Transformation Mapping Validity. |
+Remove all invalid mappings removes all invalid mappings on fields contained within the node, as well as all invalid mappings on fields contained within child nodes of that node.